2600hz/kazoo/applications/konami/doc/transfer.md

 Additional, transfer will be able to be initiated via Kazoo API requests.

 ### In-Call Feature Codes
-Say Alice calls Bob from a phone that does not support transfers from the phone, but she needs to transfer Bob to Mary.
+Say Alice calls Bob from a phone that does not support transfers from the phone, but she needs to transfer Bob to Carol.
 What's a lady to do?

 Fortunately, Alice has configured a metaflow that allows her to press `*21` plus the extension she wishes to dial.
-Since Mary's extension is 2600, Alice would press `*212600` to initiate the transfer.
-Bob would be put on hold, and Alice would be connected to Mary.
-Once Alice hangs up, Bob and Mary would be connected to begin their conversation.
+Since Carol's extension is 2600, Alice would press `*212600` to initiate the transfer.
+Bob would be put on hold, and Alice would be connected to Carol.
+Once Alice hangs up, Bob and Carol would be connected to begin their conversation.

 #### Partial transfer

-Alice doesn't have to speak with Mary first, of course.
-She could initiate the transfer, and before Mary answers her phone, Alice may hangup.
-As soon as Mary answers her phone, she will be connected with Bob.
+Alice doesn't have to speak with Carol first, of course.
+She could initiate the transfer, and before Carol answers her phone, Alice may hangup.
+As soon as Carol answers her phone, she will be connected with Bob.

 #### What if Alice misdials